Slindex/Slindex/README.md

 I love to focus everyday in my soft skills because they are game changing when it comes to collaborate with others and succeed in projects.

-Some of my social strenghts are:
+Some of my social strengths are:

 * Active Listening
 * Formal, assertive and elaborate communication